 A 400-square-foot 2-story cottage hidden behind a Greenwich Village rowhouse starts out with a pullman kitchen and a bland white palette and ends up with a open-plan chef’s kitchen and a vibrant and colorful interior design.

 This is my current home, and it’s a rental.
 I designed and built the kitchen myself, putting most of it together in less than a week with the approval of (and some financial contribution from) the owners.
 It features IKEA cabinetry, high-end appliances (including a powerful induction cooktop), and a custom-designed shelving plan that pairs butcherblock wood with iron gas pipes for an traditional-meets-industrial look.

-Before: The original Pullman kitchen featured a half fridge under stainless steel counters, a tiny sink, two small electric burners, and a microwave in the closet.
+KITCHEN, BEFORE: The original Pullman kitchen featured a half fridge under stainless steel counters, a tiny sink, two small electric burners, and a microwave in the closet.

-Before: The previous tenant’s bedroom was crammed with furniture, including a closet unit on the left, which left her no room for anything larger than a full-sized bed.
+BEDROOM, BEFORE: The previous tenant’s bedroom was crammed with furniture, including a closet unit on the left, which left her no room for anything larger than a full-sized bed.